Interpretable and Personalized Apprenticeship Scheduling: Learning Interpretable Scheduling Policies from Heterogeneous User Demonstrations: Evaluation Environments

-The synthetic low-dimensional environment represents a simple domain where an expert will choose an action based on the state and one of two hidden heuristics.
-This domain captures the idea that we have homogeneity in conforming to constraints (z) and strategies or preferences (heterogeneity) in the form of $\lambda$.
-The idea is that decision-making exists on a manifold for each "mode" or "strategy" an operator shows, and we need to infer the identity of these manifolds through the embedding.
+We utilize three environments to evaluate the utility of our personalized apprenticeship scheduling framework.
+Additional details about each domain are provided in the supplementary material.

-Demonstration trajectories are given in sets of 20 (which we denote a schedule), where each observation consists of $x^t \in {0,1} $ and $z^t \in \mathcal{N}(0,1) $ and the output is $y^t$.
-Exact specifications for the computation of the label given by the observation of $y = x*\mathds{1}_{(z >= 0 \land \lambda = 1) \lor (z < 0 \land \lambda = 2)}$, where $\mathds{1}$ is the indicator function.
-Assuming a near-even class distribution, randomly guessing and overfitting to one class results in about 50\% accuracy.
-Only by inferring the type of demonstrator, given by $\lambda_p \in \{1,2\}$, will the apprentice be able to achieve an accurate model of decision-making.
+\textbf{1) Synthetic Low-Dimensional Environment} The synthetic low-dimensional environment represents a simple domain where an expert will choose an action based on the state and one of two hidden heuristics.
+This domain captures the idea that we have homogeneity in conforming to constraints z and strategies or preferences (heterogeneity) in the form of $\lambda$.
+Demonstration trajectories are given in sets of 20 (which we denote a complete schedule), where each observation consists of $x^t \in \{0,1\} $ and $z^t \in \mathcal{N}(0,1) $, and the binary output is $y^t$.
+Exact specifications for the computation of the label are given by the observation of $y = x*\mathds{1}_{(z >= 0 \land \lambda = 1) \lor (z < 0 \land \lambda = 2)}$, where $\mathds{1}$ is the indicator function.